Deleverage / Fold

 The deleveraging system consists of several interconnected components:

-Position Management Base: Core contract defining the leverage/deleverage interface
+Position Management Base: Core contract defining the leverage/deleverage interface.

-Protocol-Specific Implementations: Extensions for specific DeFi protocols (Pendle, Velodrome, etc.)
+Protocol-Specific Implementations: Extensions for specific DeFi protocols (Pendle, Velodrome, etc.).

-Market Manager: Tracks account positions and validates liquidity status
+Market Manager: Tracks account positions and validates liquidity status.

-EToken and PToken Contracts: Manage borrowing and collateral positions
+EToken and PToken Contracts: Manage borrowing and collateral positions.

 The position unwinding flow follows these key steps: